goravel/docs/digging-deeper/artisan-console.md

 ## Registering Commands

-All of your console commands needs to be registered within the `Commands` function of the `app\console\kernel.go` file.
+All of your console commands need to be registered within the `Commands` function in  `app\console\kernel.go`.

 ```go
 func (kernel Kernel) Commands() []console.Command {